MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

     - **Workspace data store type**: Select **Data Warehouse**.
     - **Data Warehouse**: Select your Data Warehouse.
     - **Use query**: Choose **Query**.
-    - **Query**: Enter the following query to pick the latest last modified time as the new watermark:
+    - **Query**: Enter the following query to pick the maximum last modified time as the new watermark:

         ```sql
         select MAX(LastModifytime) as NewWatermarkvalue from data_source_table